 Making your own Sun-Dried Tomatoes is going to be a crapshoot in terms of the money savings unless you have a garden or can get tomatoes at a very good price.
 I find the best pricing in the dried packets of Sun-Dried Tomatoes rather than the ones in jars with herbs and oils.
 Now and then I do see coupons for the dried ones.
 I just don’t use coupons that much now that my store isn’t doubling them anymore.

 Anytime I use Vinegar, I think I mention I do try to stock up on all vinegars around Easter and specialty vinegar during Easter or during the summer.
-I know that doesn’t help any other time of the year, but follow me here or on facebook where I try to link up the seasonal and holiday sales as they happen.
+I know that doesn’t help any other time of the year, but follow me here or on facebook *link to the right* where I try to post out the seasonal and holiday sales as they happen.

 Olive oil is tricky.
 My go-to method for ages was to watch the store sales for buy one get one free or half off, and then slap a couple coupons on them, but those sales have been far and few between.
 The olive oil at Costco in the big double jugs is a great price.
 If I have a large container of olive oil (it’s my oil of choice for most cooking – it’s more expensive but I feel isn’t as bad for you as basic corn or canola oil) I divide it and pour part of it in a smaller container I keep handy and keep the rest up in a dark cupboard.
 Aldi has great prices and smaller packaging.